 - Oversee development of strategic program guidance and joint planning objectives for resources in support of the sexual assault prevention and response program, and make recommendations on modifications to policy, law, and regulations needed to ensure the continuing availability of such resources.

-(e) DATA COLLECTION AND MAINTENANCE METRICS.—In carrying out the requirements of subsection (b)(4), the Director of the Sexual Assault Prevention and Response Office shall develop metrics to measure the effectiveness of, and compliance with, training and awareness objectives of the military departments on sexual assault prevention and response.
+(e) Data Collection and Maintence Metrics.
+In carrying out the requirements of subsection (b)(4), the Director of the Sexual Assault Prevention and Response Office shall develop metrics to measure the effectiveness of, and compliance with, training and awareness objectives of the military departments on sexual assault prevention and response.

 Source: 10 USC 1561 note

-- A senior representative from the Office of the Assistant Secretary of Defense (Health Affairs).
+- A senior representative of the Department of the Navy SAPRO.

-- Generally, meet bi-monthly.
-Ad hoc meetings may be scheduled as necessary at the discretion of the Chair.
+Meet every other month.
+Ad hoc meetings may be scheduled as necessary at the discretion of the chair.
+Members are selected and meetings scheduled according to the SAPR IPT Charter.